BharaniNVN/AzureImageBuilder/README.md

-### This Project is to Build Custom Azure Images using Azure Image Builder Process and share to differnet resgions uisng SIG.
+### This Project is to Build Custom Azure Images using Azure Image Builder Process and share to differnet resgions uisng SIG with Integration of Azure Devops.